-|Dr Lindsay Machan is an Associate Professor at the University of British Columbia, practicing in interventional radiology at the University of British Columbia Hospital.
-Dr. Machan also serves as an Interventional Radiologist at Vancouver Hospital and Health Sciences Center.
-Dr. Machan has played a significant role in Canada’s medical technology industry over the last 15 years, both as a Co-Founder and Consultant to Angiotech Pharmaceuticals Inc. Dr. Machan is a Member of the Physician Advisory Board of MedVenture Associates and has served as Director of Medical Ventures Corp. since 2005.|
+|Dr Lindsay Machan is an Associate Professor at the University of British Columbia, practising in interventional radiology at the University of British Columbia Hospital.
+He also serves as an Interventional Radiologist at Vancouver Hospital and Health Sciences Centre.
+Dr. Machan has played a significant role in Canada’s medical technology industry over the last 15 years, both as a Co-Founder and Consultant to Angiotech Pharmaceuticals Inc. He is a Member of the Physician Advisory Board of MedVenture Associates and has served as Director of Medical Ventures Corp. since 2005.|

 |Managing Director, TD Securities|

-Ted is a Managing Director and Head of TD Securities' Vancouver Investment Banking office.
+Ted McGurk is a Managing Director and Head of TD Securities' Vancouver Investment Banking office.
 In his early career, Ted was active in the biotechnology and pharmaceutical sectors, as well as in alternative energy and fuel cells.
 More recently Ted’s focus has been in the mining and metals sector.

-Tracey is the Managing Partner at CAI Capital Partners, a mid-market private equity firm she joined in 2003.
-She is a former investment banker who started her career at RBC Capital Markets in Toronto and Vancouver, and later joined Raymond James Ltd.’s predecessor company Goepel, Shields & Partners in Vancouver.
-She is active on multiple CAI portfolio company boards, she is a Director and Audit Committee Chair at Teck Resources Limited and she is a former Director of BC Hydro Corporation.|
+|Tracey McVicar is a Partner at CAI Capital Partners, a mid-market private equity firm she joined in 2003.
+She is a former investment banker who started her career at RBC Capital Markets in Toronto and Vancouver, and later joined Raymond James Ltd.’s predecessor company Goepel Shields & Partners in Vancouver.
+She is active on multiple CAI portfolio company boards; she is a Director and Audit Committee Chair at Teck Resources Limited and she is a former Director of BC Hydro Corporation.|

-In addition to her business commitments, Tracey has a long history of service with local not-for-profit organizations and she is an active mentor to students and young professionals.
-In recognition of her achievements, Tracey is a past winner of WXN’s Canada’s Most Powerful Women, Top 100 Award, BC Business Magazine’s 50 Most Influential Women in BC and she was recently featured in “Canada 150 Women”, a book by Paulina Cameron.
+In addition to her business commitments, Tracey has a long history of service with local not-for-profit organizations, and she is an active mentor to students and young professionals.
+In recognition of her achievements, Tracey is a past winner of WXN’s Canada’s Most Powerful Women: Top 100 Award, BCBusiness’s 50 Most Influential Women in BC, and she was recently featured in Canada 150 Women, a book by Paulina Cameron.

 Chairman and Owner, Melville Global Investments Inc.

-|George Melville is Chairman and Owner of Melville Global Investments Inc., having previously co-founded and owned the T&M Group, which included Boston Pizza International Inc. A dedicated philanthropist, and recipient of several prestigious awards, including the Order of British Columbia (2018), George has donated in excess of $30 million to B.C organizations and over $25 million through the Boston Pizza Foundation Future Prospects.
-Since 2014, George has been Kwantlen Polytechnic University’s (KPU) Chancellor, continuing a 30-year relationship.George earned his CA designation in 1968 and received the distinguished Fellowship of Chartered Accountants (FCA) designation in 2005.
+|George Melville is Chairman and Owner of Melville Global Investments Inc., having previously co-founded and owned the T&M Group, which included Boston Pizza International Inc. A dedicated philanthropist and recipient of several prestigious awards, including the Order of British Columbia (2018), George has donated in excess of $30 million to BC organizations and over $25 million through the Boston Pizza Foundation Future Prospects.
+Since 2014 George has been Kwantlen Polytechnic University’s (KPU) Chancellor, continuing a 30-year relationship.George earned his CA designation in 1968 and received the distinguished Fellowship of Chartered Accountants (FCA) designation in 2005.
 He began his professional career working for the accounting firm of Peat Marwick Mitchell & Co. in Penticton, British Columbia.
 In June 2013 George received an honourary doctorate designation from Kwantlen Polytechnic University for his outstanding professional achievements.|

 |Director, CPP Investment Board|

 |Independent Director and Investor|

 Steve holds a Bachelor’s Degree in Economics from the University of Western Ontario and an MBA from Queen’s University, Ontario.

-John retired in 2015 as Managing Director of Investment Banking and Co-Head Mining and Metals at Raymond James Ltd. after twenty-one years with the firm.
+John Murphy retired in 2015 as Managing Director of Investment Banking and Co-Head Mining and Metals at Raymond James Ltd. after 21 years with the firm.
 Prior to Raymond James, John worked for Swiss Bank Corporation in its corporate lending, restructuring and risk advisory activities.
-Since leaving Raymond James, John has served on various corporate and non-profit boards, cabinets, councils, and committees.
+Since leaving Raymond James, John has served on various corporate and non-profit boards, cabinets, councils and committees.
 John is a past director, and patron, of Science World.
 John holds a degree in economics from the University of British Columbia and is a Chartered Financial Analyst.

 Walter Segsworth has been an active and respected member of the international mining industry for 40 years.
 He is currently a board member of four companies in the resource sector.
-He was President, COO and Director of Homestake Mining Company from 1998 - 2002, and prior to that President and CEO of Homestake Canada and President and CEO of Westmin Resources.
+He was President, COO and Director of Homestake Mining Company from 1998 to 2002, and prior to that President and CEO of Homestake Canada and President and CEO of Westmin Resources.
 Previously, Walter had an extensive and varied career with Noranda Minerals.
-Walter is widely recognised as a mining industry expert in turn-around situations, environmental excellence, and employee safety.
+Walter is widely recognized as a mining industry expert in turn-around situations, environmental excellence and employee safety.
 Walter is a past Director and Chairman of the Mining Associations of Canada and British Columbia, and was voted British Columbia Mining Industry Person of the Year in 1996.
 He has a BSc in Mining Engineering from Michigan Technological University.

-|Don Shumka is a Vancouver based business executive with more than 40 years’ experience in financial roles, most recently serving as Managing Director and President of Walden Management Ltd. (2004–2011), a consulting firm specializing in the natural resources sector.
-After 10 years with MacMillan Bloedel, Don joined Sauder Industries Ltd and became the Chief Financial Officer of West Fraser Timber Co.
+|Don Shumka is a Vancouver-based business executive with more than 40 years’ experience in financial roles, most recently serving as Managing Director and President of Walden Management Ltd. (2004–2011), a consulting firm specializing in the natural resources sector.
+After 10 years with MacMillan Bloedel, Don joined Sauder Industries Ltd. and became the Chief Financial Officer of West Fraser Timber Co.
 Ltd. (1979), the largest lumber producer in Canada.
-In 1989, Don formed the Global Forest Products Group for CIBC World Markets and became a Managing Director of Goepel Shields (now Raymond James Ltd.) in 1993.
-Since 2005, Don has served on the board of several companies in the mining and alternative energy sectors in Canada and Australia, currently a director of Eldorado Gold Corp., Paladin Energy Ltd., Alterra Energy Corp., Lumina Copper Corp. and Anfield Nickel Corp.|
+In 1989 Don formed the Global Forest Products Group for CIBC World Markets and became a Managing Director of Goepel Shields (now Raymond James Ltd.) in 1993.
+Since 2005 Don has served on the board of several companies in the mining and alternative energy sectors in Canada and Australia.
+He is currently a director of Eldorado Gold Corp., Paladin Energy Ltd., Alterra Energy Corp., Lumina Copper Corp. and Anfield Nickel Corp.|

-Prior to joining Genome BC, Pascal held the position of Vice President, Communications and Community Partnerships at the University of British Columbia (2012–2014).
-Prior to his tenure at UBC, Pascal was the President and CEO of the British Columbia Technology Industry Association (BCTIA) (2007–2011) and previously President and CEO at Spectrum Signal Processing Inc., a BC-based technology company (2000–2006).
+Prior to joining Genome BC, he held the position of Vice President, Communications and Community Partnerships at the University of British Columbia (2012–2014).
+Prior to his tenure at UBC, he was the President and CEO of the British Columbia Technology Industry Association (BCTIA) from 2007–2011, and previously, the President and CEO at Spectrum Signal Processing Inc., a BC-based technology company (2000–2006).

-Pascal has served on a number of boards and is the past Chair of the Board of Copperleaf Technologies Inc. and the past Chair of Vancouver Opera.
-He currently chairs the [email protected] Advisory Board and belongs to the Board of Governors of the BC Business Council the Board of Directors of Life Sciences BC.
+Pascal has served on a number of boards and is the past Chair of the Board of Copperleaf Technologies Inc. and of Vancouver Opera.
+He currently serves as a Director of addy and belongs to the Board of Governors of the BC Business Council and the Board of Directors of LifeSciences BC.

 He received his PhD in law from the University of Basel, Switzerland and holds a Master of Business Administration from INSEAD in Fontainebleau, France.

 |Managing Partner, Aqua Mergers and Acquisitions|

 Morgan Sturdy is a high-tech entrepreneur and executive with an impressive 30-year track record.
-Morgan was the President of Dees Communications Engineering, from 1985 until its acquisition by NICE Systems in 1997.
-From 1997 - 2000, he served as the Executive Vice-President and Chief Operating Officer of NICE Systems North America.Morgan has been very active in the BC technology community for the last 30 years, serving as a board member of 30 technology companies including CREO, Hothaus Technologies and TIR.
+Morgan was the President of Dees Communications Engineering, from 1985 and later served as the Executive Vice-President and Chief Operating Officer of NICE Systems North America.Morgan has been very active in the BC technology community for the last 30 years, serving as a board member of 30 technology companies including CREO, Hothaus Technologies and TIR.

-In 2004 Morgan was the recipient of the British Columbia Technology Industry Association Bill Thompson Life Time Achievement award and he also received the Distinguished Alumni Award form the British Columbia Institute of Technology for Significant Contribution to a Trade or Industry.
+In 2004 Morgan was the recipient of the British Columbia Technology Industry Association Bill Thompson Life Time Achievement Award, and he also received the Distinguished Alumni Award form the British Columbia Institute of Technology for Significant Contribution to a Trade or Industry.

 Partner, Northwest Capital Partners

-Matt holds a BSc in Computer Science from the University of Western Ontario, an MBA from the Rotman School of Management at the University of Toronto, and was honored to be one of Canada’s Top 40 under 40 in 2017.
+Matt holds a BSc in Computer Science from the University of Western Ontario, an MBA from the Rotman School of Management at the University of Toronto, and was honoured to be one of Canada’s Top 40 under 40 in 2017.
 Matt serves as a Board Member for the BC Tech Association and was a Senior Advisory Council Member for Canuck Place Children’s Hospice.